 - Lantern Tours at Ephrata Cloister, late December

-- Live music, shopping events and tea nights at Ten Thousand Villages, throughout the year
+- Live music and shopping events at Ten Thousand Villages, throughout the year

 - Spectacular of Lights/Tree Lighting/Santa's arrival, Black Friday